-Ok, so we might still be a tad early with saying ‘winter is here’, but it most certainly feels like it.
+Ok, so we might still be a bit dramatic when we say it’s like the Arctic over here right now, but it most certainly feels like it.
 For us, it’s all about the cosy knits, blankets on an evening in front of the tele, and most importantly, the warming pub grub that has us feeling all the cosy feels once the leaves start the fall.
 Which is exactly why we’re fully prepared and ready, stretchy pants on hand, for a season of pub grubbin’ in the North.
-Fancy getting in the Autumn spirit with us?
+Fancy getting in the Winter spirit with us?
 Here’s our guide to some of the best places for pub grub in Manchester.

 1. Bay Horse Tavern